Guide · Sender IDs

 In short

-• Approval usually takes 24–72 hours.
+- Carrier review usually takes 1–3 business days once documents are complete; full activation can take up to 2–4 weeks.
 We submit on your behalf and surface the result in your dashboard.

 What is a sender ID?